-I remember the first time I saw magic performed close up and personal and it was a totally different experience to watching magic on the television.
+I remember the first time I saw a magician performing close up magic for me it was a totally different experience to watching magic on the television.
 As a recipient, or spectator as magicians like to call them, you are participating in what seems like a little play in which you have your part and you know that if you play your part as instructed, something unexpected and magical will happen.
 Of course all through the ‘play’ you are keen to understand what is happening and how the magical elements work.
 But if you can suspend too much doubt you know that if the magician is doing his job well, you will once more experience a feeling that you once had as a child, seeing something wonderful for the very first time.

 For me, if I find the magician trustworthy and I know that I’m not going to be made a fool of I can safely re-enter that child like world of wonder and amazement and experience again what it is like to be genuinely amazed.
 Of course I know that I am being ‘fooled’ and I am balancing that feeling of amazement with a curiosity about ‘how it’s done’.
 The more experience of magic I get the more likely it is that I am going to be able to guess at part or sometimes all of the method being used.

-This understanding of my own attraction to and experience of close up magic gives me some insight into how it might appear to my audience, my spectators.
+This understanding of my own attraction to and experience of close up magicians gives me some insight into how the magic might appear to my audience, my spectators.

-I know that for whatever reason some people don’t like it.
+I also know that, for whatever reason, some people don’t like being fooled by a magician.
 I find that sad but I have to respect that and move on.

 For people who are willing to engage with what I am doing I treat them with warmth and respect, albeit if I feel they can take it I may indulge in a bit of playful banter.

-I believe that it is important that my spectators feel safe that they are not going to be embarrassed by what I do.
+I believe that it is important that my spectators feel safe that they are not going to be embarrassed by what I do as a magician.